fxthomas/displaycal-help/source/intro.rst

 Introduction to DisplayCAL
 ==========================

-..
-DisplayCAL_ is an open-source software that provides a user interface for measuring and
-.. characterizing various types of computer displays, including generation and management of ICC
-.. profiles, as well as generation of 3D LUTs compatible with video editing programs.
+DisplayCAL_ is an open-source software that provides a user interface for measuring and characterizing various types of computer displays, including generation and management of ICC profiles, as well as generation of 3D LUTs compatible with video editing programs.

-..
-DisplayCAL is based on ArgyllCMS_, a collection of command-line tools with the more general purpose
-.. of characterizing all kinds of input and output devices capable of recording or producing colors,
-.. whether analog or digital (displays, cameras, printers, scanners, etc.), but you will in most cases
-.. not need to interact with ArgyllCMS directly.
+DisplayCAL is based on ArgyllCMS_, a collection of command-line tools with the more general purpose of characterizing all kinds of input and output devices capable of recording or producing colors, whether analog or digital (displays, cameras, printers, scanners, etc.), but you will in most cases not need to interact with ArgyllCMS directly.

-DisplayCAL_ (formerly known as dispcalGUI) is a display calibration and profiling solution with a focus on accuracy and versatility (in fact, the author is of the honest opinion it may be the most accurate and versatile ICC compatible display profiling solution available anywhere).
-At its core it relies on ArgyllCMS_, an advanced open source color management system, to take measurements, create calibrations and profiles, and for a variety of other advanced color related tasks.

-Calibrate and characterize your display devices using one of many supported measurement instruments, with support for multi-display setups and a variety of available options for advanced users, such as verification and reporting functionality to evaluate ICC profiles and display devices, creating video 3D LUTs, as well as optional CIECAM02 gamut mapping to take into account varying viewing conditions.
-Other features include:

-* Support of colorimeter corrections for different display device types to increase the absolute accuracy of colorimeters.
-Corrections can be imported from vendor software or created from measurements if a spectrometer is available.

-* Check display device uniformity via measurements.

-* Test chart editor: Create charts with any amount and composition of color patches, easy copy & paste from CGATS, CSV files (only tab-delimited) and spreadsheet applications, for profile verification and evaluation.

-* Create synthetic ICC profiles with custom primaries, white- and blackpoint as well as tone response for use as working spaces or source profiles in device linking (3D LUT) transforms.

 .. figure:: _static/images/main-window.png
    :width: 600